 The city issued citations for operating without a permit or a business license back in December, hence why the city shut down the laboratory this month, pending a reinspection in February.
 ProVerde has already applied for a change-of-use permit, but that process was still in review when the lab was shut down.

 The Press Herald says that because of the still pending review process, ProVerde does not have approval from Portland to operate.
-Citing a violation notice, they say that ProVerde had not applied for a cannabis testing facility license.
+Citing a violation notice, they say that ProVerde had not yet applied for a cannabis testing facility license.
+ProVerde had been issued a temporary license, but that expired before the application for a full license was completed.

 In May 2019, there were 4,400 reports of tornadoes, hail and high winds across the U.S. That’s the highest number of similar weather incidents on record since 2011.
 This increasing number of weather incidents has a huge effect on the cannabis industry, which has turned more frequently to outdoor cultivation since legalization.